fiasco-zh/caffe2keras/README.md

 # caffe2keras
-This code is used to convert a caffe model to keras model and load caffe weights
+This code is for converting a caffe model to keras model and load caffe weights

 ## Layer Supported
 - Dense